litestar-org/branding/README.md

-# branding
+# Branding
-Brading for the @starlite-api organization and project
+This repository contains all assets, artwork and graphics used by [@starlite-api](https://github.com/starlite-api/) projects.